 Take the Prediabetes Quiz.
-One of Three Americans Are Prediabetic.
+1 of 3 Americans Are Prediabetic.
 Are You?

-ACCORDING TO Dr. Mark Hyman, approximately 60 million Americans are prediabetic and don’t know it.
+Yep, because according to functional medical expert Dr. Mark Hyman about 60 million Americans are prediabetic and don’t know it.

 That’s more than one-fifth the population.

 And yet, the good doctor underestimated the carnage.

 Approximately 84 million American adults—more than 1 out of 3—have prediabetes.
 Of those with prediabetes, 90% don’t know they have it.
 Prediabetes puts you at increased risk of developing Type 2 diabetes, heart disease, and stroke.

 The Diabetes Counsel puts the number at 86 million adults:

 Take the Prediabetes Quiz to find out.

 - Prediabetes is a problem, and there’s a one-in-three chance that this problem’s yours.